-#RAMPAGINGRHINOCEROS is a big puppet walkabout act that is extraordinarily bizarre, comprised of three large rhinoceros body parts that includes two rhino heads and a big bum.
+Rampaging Rhinoceros is a bizarre but highly entertaining puppet walkabout act comprising of two rhinoceros body puppets, an exhausted ‘keeper’ and a big, nobbly rhino bum.
 They might have split apart because of artistic differences but that is open to interpretation.
-Or were they humans once upon a time who have become so thick skinned, short sighted and grumpy that they morphed into Rhinoceros and a giant BUM?
-The act is engaging, beastly and strangely sculptural that creates pandemonium!
+Or were they humans once upon a time who have become so thick skinned, short sighted and grumpy that they morphed into rhinoceros and a giant bum?
+The act – better described as pandemonium – is engaging, beastly and heaps of fun.